Radio and Communications FAQ

 BACK TO TOP What is CTCSS and DCS?

 Motorola was first to come up with a way to get more than one Land Mobile customer on the same frequency at almost the same time.
 Motorola knew that different users could coexist on the same frequency if they did not have to listen to each other routinely.
 They invented Continuous Tone Coded Squelch System or CTCSS for short and patented it as "PL" (private line).

-Let's say there are a bunch of pilots all talking on the same frequency, but you only want to hear and speak to one of them.
-If you both enable the CTCSS features on your radios (USING THE SAME TONES), you will only hear each other.
+Let's say there are a bunch of people all talking on the same frequency, but you only want to hear and speak to other pilots.
+If all the pilots enable the CTCSS features on their radios (USING THE SAME TONES), you will only hear one another.
 Most radios manufactured for the Amateur (Ham) service, call the CTCSS feature "Tone" for the transmit side, and "tone squelch" for the receive side.